buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.0.5 =
+ * Fix the problem with media upload on new gallery screen in the dashboard
+ * Fix a fatal error on BuddyPress 2.6.0 when group is not active
+ * Fix a few notices, thanks to @danbp
+ * Allow replacing the media selector icons on activity from theme template
+ * Use proper url schema for the google doc viewer(for https/non https sites)
+ * Fix a few admin translations.
+Thanks to @danbp

 = 1.0.4 =
  * Lightbox javascript API.
 Now developers can leverage our lightbox Javascript API to open media, list of media in lightbox.
  * Enabling Lightbox for Media list shortcode using lightbox=1 in the shortcode.